-CLOSING BELL: TSX up for seventh day in a row on gold, lukewarm jobs data
+CLOSING BELL: TSX UP FOR SEVENTH DAY IN A ROW ON GOLD, LUKEWARM JOBS DATA

 A lukewarm jobs report means the Bank of Canada is likely to hold its interest rate steady.

 Investors on Bay Street liked that as Canada’s main stock market was up today.
 A Stats Canada report showed the unemployment rate stayed at 5.8 per cent, while 1,100 jobs were lost last month.
-They were gains across the board in the TSX’s 10 main sectors, and it closed at 15,983, up 23 points.
+The TSX closed at 15,983, up 23 points.
 It’s its seventh positive day in a row.

 On Wall Street financials and health care pushed things higher, while some areas, like technology, lagged behind.
 The Dow Jones closed up 91 points at 24,831.